posva/posva.github.com/_posts/2013-08-18-configure-script.md

   -a    Automatic conversion of file in dos format to unix format.
 This option uses d

   -C    No colors.

+  -f    Forces the creation of the Makefile when it already exists without doing any verification.

 Running without arguments is equivalent to this:
 {% highlight csh %}